EE offers Pay As You Go Packs with a summer data offer, rollover of unused data and a free boost every quarter.

 If you aren’t currently an EE Pay As You Go customer, order a SIM card and choose a pack through their website.

 In the following section, we’ll compare EE’s Pay As You Go bundles to rival offerings from other mobile networks.

 £5 per month bundles

 EE’s cheapest Pay As You Go bundle is their £5/month pack which comes with 250 minutes, unlimited texts and 500MB of data.
-In our opinion, this is a strong choice at the £5 per month price point, with EE’s allowances normally beating what is available on other networks.
+In our opinion, this is a strong choice at the £5 per month price point, though a slightly larger data allowance is available on ASDA Mobile.

 The following table compares EE’s £5 pack to rival offerings on other mobile networks:

 £10 per month bundles